adiunni/openstore-mp/README.md

 * Hardhat (Contract compiler and local blockchain provider)
 * OpenZeppelin (To import the ERC721 token)

-# Update from CharieBlastX7
+# Project update

-This project has been succesfully deployed to Polygon Mumbai Testnet and website deployment might be available soon
+This repo contains additional features like re-listing owned NFTs back to the market and additional wallet support (under development)

 # Run the project locally
 ```